Nota-NetsPresso/netspresso-trainer/docs/components/model/overview.md

 ## Retraining the model from NetsPresso

-If you got compressed model from NetsPresso, then it's time to retrain your model to get the best performance.
+If you have compressed model from NetsPresso, then it's time to retrain your model to get the best performance.
 Netspresso Trainer uses the same configuration format for retraining torch.fx GraphModule.
 This can be executed by specifying the path to the torch.fx model in the `fx_model_checkpoint` field.
-Since the torch.fx model file contains the entire model definition, fields like `architecture` become unnecessary, can be ignored.
+Since the torch.fx model file contains the complete model definition, fields like `architecture` become unnecessary, can be ignored.

 ```yaml
 model: